dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 - `<newname>`: The new name for your organization.

 :::info
 Applications belonging to organizations are hosted at the URL `https://<organization-name>-<app-name>.cloud.dbos.dev/`, so renaming your organization changes your application URLs.
+The old URLs are no longer accessible.
 :::
 ---